HeathWang/HWPanModal/README.md

 * [x] Handle keyboard show&dismiss.
 * [x] High customize indicator view.
 * [x] Edge Interactive dismissal can work on full screen and configable distance to left edge.
-* [ ] Touch event can response to presenting VC, working on it.
+* [x] Touch event can response to presenting VC, working on it.
+* [ ] Strip the presented view container view, make it can use directly.

 ## Compatibility
 **iOS 8.0+**, support Objective-C & Swift.